Diane Voyatzis Norwood, MS, RD, CDE

 constipation.
 Iron supplements, which are often needed, may make constipation worse.

 Hormones are to blame for frequent urination in the first trimester.
 As the pregnancy progresses, a growing uterus puts pressure on the bladder.
 Therefore, frequent urination is often a discomfort for many women throughout the pregnancy.
+Kegel exercises help strengthen pelvic floor muscles.
+This may help with controlling incontinence.

 As pregnancy progresses, a large uterus puts pressure on the diaphragm, making it less able to move freely during breathing.
 This causes some women to feel short of breath.

 Pregnancy hormones cause changes that lead to more rapid, shallow breaths.
 Many women also experience this as a feeling of shortness of breath.
 This can feel strange, but usually will not endanger your health.
-However, if you are feeling like you are not getting enough air when you breathe, call your doctor.
+However, if you are feeling like you are not getting enough air when you breathe, call your healthcare provider.

 During the second trimester, or months 4-6, many women feel much better than they had in the first trimester.
 However, some women notice uncomfortable bodily changes in the second trimester, including the following: